CPA

 • Residency

-Checking your state's requirements will make sure you have everything you need and don't experience any setbacks.
+Checking your state's requirements will make sure you have everything you need and don't experience any setbacks going into CPA prep.

 You need to pass four sections of the CPA Exam—three Core sections and one Discipline.
 Core sections cover the foundational and universal information in accounting, audit, and tax, while Disciplines dive deeper into a specific area of interest.
 Here's a breakdown of each section of the CPA Exam.
 Each section is four hours long and consists of both multiple-choice questions and task-based simulations across different skill levels to determine your ability to recall, apply, analyze, and evaluate information.